Judy95/Judy95/README.md

 * 🌍  I'm based in Portsmouth
 * ✉️  You can contact me at [judyzisch@gmail.com](mailto:judyzisch@gmail.com)
-* 🧠  I'm learning JavaScript
+* 🧠  I'm learning JavaScrip
 * 🤝  I'm open to collaborating on Open Source projects including HTML, CSS and basic JavaScript
 * ⚡  I am a food lover